General Information about the BC Take Home Naloxone Program

 ALERT: Naloxone with Lot # 417063 is due to expire on April 30, 2017.

-KIT ELIGIBILITY: Take Home Naloxone kits are now available, at no cost, for people who use opioids and people who are likely to witness and respond to an overdose.
+KIT ELIGIBILITY: Take Home Naloxone kits are now available, at no cost, for people who are at risk of an opioid overdose and people who are likely to witness and respond to an overdose.
 Kits are not available for use by health staff, private business or for OH&S purposes and in such cases the drug should be purchased from a community pharmacy.

 IMPORTANT UPDATE: Eligible community organizations can apply to participate in the Facility Overdose Response Box (FORB) Program.
 Approved sites receive naloxone, at no cost, for administering to their clients in the event of an overdose at their organization.
 You can learn more about the program and eligibility requirements here: Intro to Facility Overdose Response Box Program and more detailed information here.